 To look back on the Chiefs’ Super Bowl wins and losses would be to go back to the start of the game itself.
 While neither team knew it, they were playing in the first Super Bowl.
 The Super Bowl’s name was something Chiefs’ founder Lamar Hunt came up with after watching one of his children play with a “Super Ball,” a popular kids toy during that time.

-In 1966, the AFL-NFL Championship Game pitted the Vince Lombardi-led Green Bay Packers against the still relatively nascent Chiefs.
+In 1966, the AFL-NFL Championship Game pitted the Vince Lombardi-led Green Bay Packers against the still relatively new Chiefs.
 Seen as the new upstart that couldn’t hang with the real league, the AFL grew in legitimacy when NFL Commissioner Pete Rozelle agreed the NFL’s champion would play the AFL’s champion at the end of the season.

 Kansas City’s high-scoring offense was led by QB Len Dawson, WR Otis Taylor, and RB Mike Garrett, a former Heisman Trophy winner.
 The Chiefs also had an incredible defense, led by future Hall of Famers Willie Lanier, Buck Buchanan, Emmitt Thomas, Bobby Bell, and Johnny Robinson.